3mdeb/fwupd-bsd-documentation/dragonflybsd/README.md

 ## Scripts

-These scripts do not provide full automation but still can be useful
+These scripts do not provide full automation but still can be useful:

 - **vm/setup.sh** - run QEMU machine first time and boot to the default installer